 - Protein Engineering (Prof.dr.
 Maarten Merkx)

-- Biomedical Materials (Prof.dr.dr.
+- Biomedical Materials and Chemistry (Prof.dr.dr.
 Patricia Dankers)

 Within this cluster methods and techniques from e.g. mathematics, computer science, physics, and medicine are used in medical imaging, image analysis, and modelling and interpretation of biomedical systems.
 In both research and clinical diagnostics these methods are applied to understand the workings of the human body, and to accurately predict the application of medical interventions.